Skip to main content

 Construction Progress Reports

-During the construction phase of the project, the city furnishes the department with monthly progress reports regarding the status of the relocation of the utility, until its relocation is completed.
-If the city regularly reports progress during the course of preconstruction meetings held by the contractor and the department, the progress report requirement is met.
+During the construction phase of the project, the utility furnishes the department with monthly progress reports regarding the status of the relocation of the utility, until its relocation is completed.
+If the utility regularly reports progress during the course of preconstruction meetings held by the contractor and the department, the progress report requirement is met.
 The contents of the reports reflect in the minutes of the meeting, and the minutes constitute the monthly progress report, whether or not the meetings are held on a monthly basis.
 The department’s resident engineer acts as liaison between the owner and the department’s contractor.

 Civil Penalties for Non-Compliance